Understanding Agents

 You can add knowledge from many source types:

-- Structured Data -- Product catalogs, services, and pricing from Google Sheets
+• Structured Data -- Product catalogs, services, and pricing from spreadsheets or an API

 How Knowledge is Organized#